KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models

 In a nutshell, existing methods for sketch-based image generation tend to focus on either end of the user-level spectrum.
-Professional-oriented models like ControlNet and T2I-Adapter are designed to handle only artistic-grade sketches Fig.~\ref{fig:knobgen:arch_design_comparis}.a, while amateur-oriented approaches~\cite{koley2024s}, cater to novice sketches without text guidance Fig.~\ref{fig:knobgen:arch_design_comparis}.b.
-These methods often fail to integrate both fine-grained and coarse-grained control, limiting their adaptability across different user types and sketch complexities.
+As illustrated in Figure~\ref{fig:knobgen:arch_design_comparis}.a ,fine-grained conditioning modules like ControlNet and T2I-Adapter are designed to handle only artistic-grade sketches, while amateur-oriented approaches~\cite{koley2024s} in Figure~\ref{fig:knobgen:arch_design_comparis}.b cater to novice sketches without text guidance.
+These methods often fail to integrate both fine-grained and coarse-grained control across different user types and sketch complexities.

 To address these challenges, we propose \textbf{KnobGen}, a dual-pathway framework designed to empower a pre-trained DM with the capability to handle both professional and amateur-oriented approaches.
 KnobGen seamlessly integrates fine-grained and coarse-grained sketch control into a unified architecture, allowing it to adapt to varying levels of sketch complexity and user expertise.
 Our model is built on two key pathways, \textit{Macro Pathway} and \textit{Micro Pathway}.
 The Macro Pathway extracts the high-level visual and language semantics from the sketch image and the text prompt using CLIP encoders and injects them into the DM via our proposed \textbf{Coarse-Grained Controller} (CGC).
-The Micro Pathway injects low-level, detailed features and semantics directly from sketch through our \textbf{Fine-Grained Controller} (FGC) module.
+The Micro Pathway injects low-level features directly from sketch through our \textbf{Fine-Grained Controller} (FGC).